On the Finiteness of Attractors for One-Dimensional Maps with Discontinuities: Introduction

-On the other hand, for $C^r$ maps of the interval, $r\ge1$, the above conjecture has been proved by Kozlovski, Shen and van Strien in \cite{KSS}, as they have shown that the hyperbolic maps are dense.
-The denseness of hyperbolic maps was previously established for real quadratic case by Lyubich in \cite{lyubich:1997ha} and for the parametrized logistic family $f_t(x)=4 t x(1-x)$ by Graczyk-Swiatek in \cite{GS97}.
-We observe that quadratic maps, in particular the logistic one, satisfy the negative Schwarzian derivative condition, as defined in Section \ref{SubsectionStaofMTh} below and used here throughout.
+On the other hand, for $C^r$ maps of the interval, $r\ge1$, the above conjecture has been proved by Kozlovski-Shen-van Strien in \cite{KSS}, as they have shown that the hyperbolic maps are dense.
+The denseness of hyperbolic maps had been previously established for the real quadratic case by Lyubich in \cite{lyubich:1997ha} and for the parametrized logistic family $f_t(x)=4 t x(1-x)$ by Graczyk-Swiatek in \cite{GS97}.
+We observe that quadratic maps, in particular the logistic one, have negative Schwarzian derivative, as defined in Section \ref{SubsectionStaofMTh}.

-For one-dimensional dynamics one may ask if the finiteness of the number of attractors, due to topological restrictions, is a condition fulfilled by all maps, instead of only by a dense subset of dynamics as conjectured for higher dimensions.
-The question easily has a negative answer, since a map that does not have negative Schwarzian derivative may exhibit an infinite number of the so-called inessential attracting periodic orbits.
-So, a basic problem here is if we always have a finite number of attractors for maps with negative Schwarzian derivative, even if we allow for discontinuities.
+For one-dimensional dynamics, due to the simplicity of the topology, one may ask if the finiteness of the number of attractors is a condition fulfilled by all maps, instead of only a dense subset of dynamics as conjectured for higher dimensions.
+The question has a negative answer, since maps that do not have negative Schwarzian derivative may display an infinite number of the so-called inessential attracting periodic orbits.
+So, the problem here is if we always have a finite number of attractors for maps with negative Schwarzian derivative, even when we allow for discontinuities.